-SaaS is a software delivery method that provides access to software as a web-based service.
+SaaS is a software delivery method that provides access to the software as a web-based service.
 Typically everything functions in the cloud or server.
 While there are many factors that make up this approach, the main theory is that software is available to you at any time (a.k.a. on-demand software delivery)

 With the SaaS model, you are almost guaranteed the latest and greatest from a company in terms of the version of their products.
 Software from Adobe for example, offers a plan to have access to all of their products via what they called Creative Cloud.
-Inside of this application your products can be managed, updated, and downloaded.
+Inside of this application, your products can be managed, updated, and downloaded.
 This allows users to have quick and easy access to any updates which come more often.
-These updates improve software but can also prove to be hot fixes as opposed to fixing the underlying real issue with a piece of software.
+These updates improve software but can also prove to be hotfixes as opposed to fixing the underlying real issue with a piece of software.

 Another service like Dropbox, is a great way to share larger files with other people without having to host them yourself.
 On top of sharing, Dropbox delivers built-in versioning to maintain backups on each file save.
-This sense of security is great when you may have overwritten code or a design.
+This sense of security is great when you may have overwritten code or design.
 Depending on the plan, you have purchased you can go back in time and retrieve an older version of a file.

 The SaaS and cloud approach prove to be lifesavers on a constant basis.
 Services like these keep web designers at ease knowing they don’t have to maintain the software on their own but rather just be prompted to act when an update or new feature is available.